marc2332/freya/book/src/guides/dioxus.md

     // You can subscribe to a signal, by calling it (`signal()`),
     // calling the `signal.read()` method, or just embedding it into the RSX.
-    // and thus producing a new Element with the updated counter.
-    // So, everytime the signal is mutated the component function will rerun
+    // Everytime the signal is mutated the component function will rerun
-    // because it has been subscribed
+    // because it has been subscribed, and thus producing a
-    println!("{}", state());
+    // new Element with the updated counter. println!("{}", state());

     rsx!(